gcatanese/HerokuFiles/README.md

 ## Free options for remote file storage

-For applications that require limited IO activities (save some changes in file, upload small number of files) there are few remote storage cloud services offering a **free tier**, some of them limiting the size and/or the features available.
+For applications that need to store files there are few remote storage cloud services offering a **free tier**, some of them limiting the size and/or the features available.

-These are definitely good alternatives if the application does need to deal with a large volume of data or saving confidential information.
+They all provide a secure (tokens, credentials) access via an API and can be suitable for both projects under development or production (see details of each provider):

 * [Github](doc/Github.md)
 * [S3](doc/S3.md)